How to Choose a Green College

 Green colleges offer green learning opportunities through sustainability-focused programs.

 Aside from practical and financial commitments to sustainability, green colleges offer green learning opportunities.
 Sustainability-focused departments, majors, and minors provide training to students who want to pursue environmental studies while acquainting the larger student population with environmental issues.
+We have also described the top colleges offering an online sustainability MBA.

 Green colleges also center the environment in campus conversations by having an Office of Sustainability, appointing a permanent sustainability officer, and observing National Campus Sustainability Month, which celebrates and encourages sustainability in higher education.